nebblu/ReACT-emus/README.md

 # ReACT-emus
-Repository for emulators of the cosmological matter power spectrum boost
+Repository for emulators of the cosmological matter power spectrum boost.

 ## Data pipelines